ABOUT CULTURAL CAPITAL

 in collaboration with the Advanced Research Collaborative (ARC)

-For more than a century, New York City has played a central role in the world’s creative and knowledge-based industries—publishing, journalism, film, fashion, theater, technology, music, and more.
+For more than a century, New York City has played a central role in the world’s creative and knowledge-based industries—publishing, journalism, film, fashion, theater, new media, music, and more.
 Recent evolutions in technology and our uncertain economic climate call for a comprehensive exploration of these industries and the challenges they face.
 Throughout the year, Cultural Capital

 programs will examine the benefits that accrue to the city from the creative economy, as well as the attendant complications and debates.
 The Graduate Center will explore these issues through an array of public conversations, panels, screenings, and performances featuring prominent artists, journalists, cultural leaders, and scholars.